hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * La Fauxmagerie - London's first vegan cheese shop.

 **Architecture:**
-* This area has a lot of remarkable modern buildings: [Richard Rogers' inside-out Lloyd's building](https://www.dezeen.com/2019/11/19/lloyds-building-richard-rogers-high-tech-london/), 120 Fenchurch street (see huge screens showing art), etc.
+* This area has a lot of remarkable modern buildings: [Richard Rogers' inside-out Lloyd's building](https://www.dezeen.com/2019/11/19/lloyds-building-richard-rogers-high-tech-london/), The Broadgate Tower (a [raft building above rail tracks](https://en.wikiarquitectura.com/building/201-bishopsgate-the-broadgate-tower/)), 120 Fenchurch street (see huge screens showing art videos), etc.
 * And a lot of remarkable old buildings: St Dunstan in the East Church Garden (beautiful old church with no roof), [the Victorian Bath House](https://cammhooper.com/venues/victorian-bath-house-london/), Leadenhall Market, etc.
 * The Barbican Estate - one of the largest examples of Brutalist style architecture.
 It represents an utopian ideal for inner-city living.
 Have fun exploring.
 For example, try to find St Giles Cripplegate.
 * Don't miss the great view of Liverpool Street Station from the Exchange Square.